 - What happens if the economy falters outside of your control and you aren't able to create the agreed-upon number of jobs?

-Tracking down small business incentives can be tricky, so be prepared to make a lot of calls and fill out a stack of paperwork.
-But the rewards are often significant, and can help your business grow even more than you may have dreamed.
+Tracking down a small-business tax credit can be tricky, so be prepared to make a lot of calls and fill out a stack of paperwork.
+But the rewards are often significant for securing small-business financing, and can help your business grow even more than you may have anticipated.

 Even during times of great uncertainty, small business owners and entrepreneurs with startup dreams have the advantage of being able to design their own version of a new status quo.
 It starts with finding the array of small business incentives available to help give you a financial boost.
-Consider using Paychex Tax Credit Services to help you identify and claim these lucrative incentives.
+Connect with an expert to understand how tax incentives work, identify tax incentives that you may be eligible for, and claim these lucrative tax breaks.